zishone/mongover/README.md

 * **db.spec.json**
     ```json5
     {
+        "drop": false, // Specifies if database should just be dropped.
         "seedOnly": false, // Specifies if existing database should be migrated or only seeded.
         "migrateForce": false, // Specifies if mongover should migrate the database even if the specified version is the same.
         "info": "_info",  // Specifies the collection name of the database information.
-Defaults to '_info'.
         "recreate": false, // Specifies if existing database should be dropped before specification is applied.
         "alias": "dbName", // Alias/Name the database specification will be deployed as.
         "version": "1.0.0", // Specifies the version of the database, this will determine if the database needs to be migrated or not.
         "collections": {
+            "drop": false, // Specifies if collection should just be dropped.
             "recreate": false, // Specifies if the Collection should be dropped before specification is applied.
             "recreateIndexes": false, // Specifies if all the Indexes of the Collection should be dropped before specification is applied.
             "options": {}, // Create Collection Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createCollection
             "indexes": [
                 {
+                    "drop": false, // Specifies if index should just be dropped.
                     "recreate": false, // Specifies if Index with same name should  be dropped before specification is applied.
                     "keys": { // Specify keys to be indexed.
 See: https://docs.mongodb.com/manual/indexes/#index-types
                         "fieldName": 1
                     },
                     "options": { // Create Index Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createIndex
                         "name": "fieldName_1"
                     }
                 }
             ],
             "data": {
                 "preserveUnderscoreId": true, // Specifies if _id from export file should be preserved when applied.
                 "identifierFields": [ // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
                     "_id"
                 ],
                 "ignoreFields": [ // Specify fields to be ignored when updating existing documents.
                     "fieldName"
                 ],
                 "unsetFields": [ // Specify fields to be unset when updating existing documents.
                     "fieldName"
                 ],
                 "renameFields": [ // Specify fields to be renamed when updating existing documents.
                     {
                         "from": "fieldName",
                         "to": "newFieldName",